rozsival/oribot/README.md

 This app is deployed to [Heroku](https://dashboard.heroku.com/apps/apitree-oribot).
 It uses free dynos for running:

-- worker (`yarn start:app`) – bot worker that runs messaging schedule every day at 8:00 UTC
+- worker (`yarn start:app`) – bot worker that runs messaging schedule every day at 8:05 UTC
 - web (`yarn start:server`) – [public web](https://apitree-oribot.herokuapp.com) just for the funsies
-- scheduler – [add-on](https://dashboard.heroku.com/apps/apitree-oribot/scheduler) that pings the app every day at 7:30
+- scheduler – [add-on](https://dashboard.heroku.com/apps/apitree-oribot/scheduler) that pings the app every day at 8:00
-  UTC to keep it awake before the schedule runs
+  UTC to wake it up before the schedule runs

 ## ⚙️ Configuration